rahatji/rahatji.github.io/README.md

 #### Conclusion
 You have completed hosting your resume online on GitHub .

-Your resuume will look like something like this when you go to a url using the follwing URL address rule:
+Your resume will look like something like this when you go to a url using the follwing URL address rule:
   *YourUserName*.github.io
   ![resume](https://i.makeagif.com/media/3-07-2024/V2-FwS.gif)